cbyrd01/inventorforge/README.md

 ## Configuration

+The main configuration is stored in the configuration files in the `config/` directory.
+Which file is used depends on the value of the `NODE_ENV` environment variable. (i.e. setting `NODE_ENV` to "production" uses the `production.json` file.
-The main configuration is stored in `config.json`.
+The default environment is "development".

 Configuration can also be specified via command line argument or environment variables.
 See [nconf](https://www.npmjs.com/package/nconf) for information on how these are set.

-Note: By default `serial:disable` is set to `true`.
-To use on a sign, this must be set to false and `serial:port` and other options set appropriately.
+Note: By default `serial:disable` is set to `true` in development.
+To use on a sign locally, this must be set to false and `serial:port` and other options set appropriately.